Mastercard/pkcs11-tools/docs/MANUAL.md

 ```

 ## p11keygen
-Generate a key or a key pair.
+Generate a key or a key pair on a PKCS\#11 token, or generate and wrap under one or several key(s).
 There are multiple options, but the more important are:
 -   `-i`: the label of the key
 -   `-k`: the key algorithm: `rsa`, `ec`, `des`, `aes`, `generic`, `hmac` (`hmac` and `generic` are synonyms), `hmacsha1`, `hmacsha256`, `hmacsha384`, `hmacsha512` (these are nCipher-specific, and only available when the toolkit is compiled with nCipher extentions)
--   `-b`: the key length in bits / `-q`: curve parameter name for elliptic curve
+-   `-b`: the key length in bits / `-q`: curve parameter name for elliptic curve.
+Please check out `openssl ecparam -list_curves` for a list of supported curves (obviously, the PKCS\#11 token must support it).

 Moreover, it is possible to specify attributes to set at key inception.
 This is very important as usually attributes cannot be enabled on a key once it has been disabled, so make sure to specify any required attribute here.

--   For key pairs, the tool will dispatch attributes pertaining to the relevant key (public or private).
+For key pairs, the tool will dispatch attributes pertaining to the relevant key (public or private).
--   For RSA key pairs, `CKA_ID` is adjusted to match IBM PKCS#11 JCE algorithm (the value is the SHA-1 of the key modulus).
+For RSA key pairs, `CKA_ID` is adjusted to match IBM PKCS\#11 JCE algorithm (the value is the SHA-1 of the key modulus).

 ```
 $ p11keygen -k rsa -b 2048 -i test-rsa-2048 CKA_ENCRYPT=true CKA_DECRYPT=true CKA_SIGN=true CKA_VERIFY=true
 Generating, please wait...
 Key Generation succeeded
 ```

- - For HMAC key (excepting on nCipher HSMs), you need to specify `CKA_DERIVE=true`.
- - `-b` parameter specifies how many bits are used to generate the key.
+For HMAC key (excepting on nCipher HSMs), you need to specify `CKA_DERIVE=true`.
+The `-b` parameter specifies how many bits are used to generate the key.
 It is rounded up to the next byte boundary.

 ```
 $ p11keygen -k generic -b 256 -i test-hmac-32-bytes CKA_DERIVE=true
 Generating, please wait...
 Key Generation succeeded
 ```

- - For generating HMAC key on nCipher, you need to use one of the following key types: `hmacsha1`, `hmacsha256`, `hmacsha384`, `hmacsha512`; In addition, specify `CKA_SIGN=true` and `CKA_VERIFY=true`.
- - `-b` parameter specifies how many bits are used to generate the key.
+For generating HMAC key on nCipher, you need to use one of the following key types: `hmacsha1`, `hmacsha256`, `hmacsha384`, `hmacsha512`; In addition, specify `CKA_SIGN=true` and `CKA_VERIFY=true`.
+The `-b` parameter specifies how many bits are used to generate the key.
 It is rounded up to the next byte boundary.

+### creating wrapped keys
+using `p11keygen`, it is possible to generate a session key and wrap it immediately under one or several wrapping keys.
+To achieve this, you simply need to add the `-W` optional parameter, followed by the wrapping parameters string, as explained in `p11wrap`.
+Note that the key will not be stored on the token.

 ## p11kcv
 Computes the key check value of a symmetric key and prints it.
 This will work only on symmetric keys (`des` and `aes` keys).